ciNparN.RdCompute the sample size necessary to achieve a specified confidence level for a nonparametric confidence interval for a quantile.

 (i.e., -Inf) and a value of

-by default, otherwise it is set to 1
+to 0 by default, otherwise it is set to 1 by default.

 character string indicating what kind of confidence interval to compute.
 The